rami-vemula-tw/dotnetcore-service-starter/Payment/Documentation/schema-data-migrations.md

 ## Custom Data Ingestion API
 - Custom data ingestion API should be developed to perform exclusive data management operations.
     - This API can be leveraged by Admin users to perform basic data management tasks.
-    - Custom applications can be developed using this API to expose data interfac for other internal applications.
+    - Custom applications can be developed using this API to expose data interface for other internal applications.
     - Security of this API should be planned ahead of implementation.

 # Code Sample for EF Core Migrations